 - Metropolitan Statistical Areas and Metropolitan NECTAS (New England City and Town Areas)

 - Combined Metropolitan Statistical Areas and Combined NECTAs

 - Cities of 25,000 population or more

-- Cities and towns in New England regardless of population
+- Cities and towns in New England with populations of at least 1,000

 These estimates are key indicators of local economic conditions.
 The

 Bureau of Labor Statistics (BLS) of the U.S. Department of Labor is

 validation, and publication of the estimates that state workforce